5and5/BO2-Remix/README.md

 ### Zones
 * Farm barn zone acts the same as it does on Farm
-* Outside of farm acts the same with the door to Farm open
+* Outside of Farm zone acts the same even if you open the door

 ### Buildables
 * Bus parts are prebuilt except cattle catcher
 * Dinner hatch is prebuilt
+* Turret does not need a turbine
+* Electric trap does not need a turbine

 ### Weapons
 * Jetgun recharges faster